At the moment our recommendation is not to buy a mouthpiece toothbrush. You should stick to a regular electric toothbrush.

 Amabrush did however last much longer in our testing.

 Features may be limited — the larger handle of a regular brush allows for more technology to be built-in, but that hasn’t stopped the introduction of Bluetooth into some.

 The core feature is the ability to clean the teeth quickly and effectively, whilst being compact, portable and generally convenient, but each product has its own additional features that make it unique.

-They will be available in a range of colors and with different sized mouthpieces to fit the mouths of children from ages 3+ to adults.
+They will are available in a range of colors and with different sized mouthpieces to fit the mouths of children from ages 3+ to adults.

 It is the only one to be powered by a removable battery.

-Unico will offer different sized mouthpieces as well as a modular storage system with UV sanitiser and smartphone app.
-It also has a built in toothpaste dispenser.
+Unico will offer different sized mouthpieces as well as a modular storage system with UV sanitizer and smartphone app.
+It also has a built-in toothpaste dispenser.

 Amabrush radically evolved the product and range of accessories due to the high level of funding.

-Bluetooth connectivity and smartphone app are a reality, as is a wireless charging stand, travel case, UV santiizer and more.
+Bluetooth connectivity and smartphone app are a reality, as is a wireless charging stand, travel case, UV sanitizer and more.